Tanmay2028/nomad-camels-plugin/docs/index.md

-# Welcome to the `nomad-camels-plugin` documentation
+# Welcome to the NOMAD CAMELS Plugin Documentation

-Parser for HDF5 files coming from NOMAD CAMELS.
+This plugin provides NOMAD schemas, parsers and a search app for data coming from [NOMAD CAMELS](https://fau-lap.github.io/NOMAD-CAMELS/).
+It allows you to automatically read and process your CAMELS measurement files in NOMAD and gives an easy-to-use search app to filter and search through all your measurements.

+!!! note "CAMELS File Upload"
+    You can either manually upload your CAMELS files to NOMAD or you can login to NOMAD **within** CAMELS and **automatically** upload your measurements to NOMAD.

 ## Introduction

-!!! note "Attention"
-    TODO
+These are the

 <div markdown="block" class="home-grid">
 <div markdown="block">